 Parkinson’s disease is a progressive disorder that affects movement and coordination.
 It occurs when nerve cells that produce dopamine — which works with other neurotransmitters to coordinate movement.
-The most common symptoms are trembling in the hands, arms, legs and jaw; rigidity or stiffness of the limbs; slowness of movement; and impaired balance and coordination.
+The most common symptoms are trembling in the hands, arms, legs, and jaw; rigidity or stiffness of the limbs; slowness of movement; and impaired balance and coordination.

-The primary treatment of Parkinson’s is use of medication to control symptoms.
+The primary treatment of Parkinson’s is the use of medication to control symptoms.
 As the disease progresses, surgery may be considered to relieve the involuntary movements.
 By operating on the deep brain structures involved in motion control — the thalamus, globus pallidus and subthalamic nucleus — a neurosurgeon may help relieve Parkinson’s symptoms.

 There are three basic types of surgery: